Other sections in Management Science:

 An international centre of excellence working at the heart of research in management science and operational research.

 The Department is a recognised centre of excellence in Management Science and related fields such as Operational Research, Operations Management, Information Systems and Business Analytics.
 We have a strong commitment to producing research of practical importance, capitalising on our tradition of collaborative research with industry.
-The Department takes the lead in two research centres: the Centre for Marketing Analytics and Forecasting and the Centre for Transport and Logistics.
+The Department takes the lead in three research centres: the Centre for Marketing Analytics and Forecasting, the Centre for Productivity and Efficiency and the Centre for Transport and Logistics.
 The Department is also a key partner in the EPSRC-funded Data Science Institute and STOR-i Centre for Doctoral Training.

 Research in Management Science covers a wide range of topics in OR/MS, Business Analytics, Operations Management, Information Systems and Project Management.
 We have particular strengths in the following seven areas.